How Much to Tip in Every Situation – From Your Hairdresser to Pizza Delivery to a Massage Therapist

 That said, what’s considered exceptional, good, and average will vary person-to-person, but in an effort to make sure your driver knows how to perform “exceptionally”, let them know if you have a preference for the conversation level, music, or temperature.

-While many people say tipping 10% is fine, you should be tipping at least $5 for your order—and then more on top of that depending on the weather conditions.
+Similar to a delivery person directly from the restaurant, you should tip your delivery service personnel around 15%.
 Coming from someone who lives in an area with unfortunately cold winters, we’re grateful for the delivery people who pick up our takeout while it’s snowing—they’re the real MVPs!

-Just make sure your tip is reflective of the delivery and not the food itself.
-The driver can’t help it if the chef had a heavy hand with the spices on your General Tsao’s Chicken.
+Just make sure your gratuity is reflective of the delivery and not the food itself.
+The driver can’t help it if the chef had a heavy hand with the spices on your General Tso’s Chicken.

-Most grocery services default the delivery tip to 5%, but if you think your shopper did an outstanding job picking out the best fruits, lugging a large pack of water up your stairs, or suffering through inclement weather to get to your home, feel free to tack on a couple of extra bucks.
+If you think your shopper did an outstanding job picking out the best fruits, lugging a large pack of water up your stairs, or suffering through inclement weather to get to your home, feel free to show that appreciation through a tip.

 Hip Tip: Read why we’re huge fans of grocery delivery services!